 Julie is originally from Mauritius, an island off the east coast of Africa.
 Julie received her Ph.D. in Counseling Psychology as well as her Master’s in Counseling and Counselor Education and Specialist in Education degrees from Indiana University in Bloomington.
 She also earned a B.S in Psychology from Curtin University of Technology in Perth, Western Australia.
 She completed her APA-accredited internship at The Ohio State University Counseling and Consultation Service.
 Before assuming her role at DePauw University Counseling Services, Dr. d’Argent was a staff psychologist at the University of Southern Indiana.
 Her professional interests include interpersonal/family of origin issues, multicultural/cross cultural issues, group therapy, adjustment issues, crisis and trauma recovery, sexual assault, grief and loss, eating disorders, as well as working with women, athletes, and international students.
 She is bilingual and offers psychotherapy in French as requested.

 Quamina Carter, M.S., LMHC, LCAC

-Quamina is a licensed clinical addictions counselor in the state of Indiana.
+Quamina is a licensed mental health and clinical addictions counselor in the state of Indiana.
 She joined the DePauw Counseling Staff in 2007.
 She has a Bachelor's degree in Psychology from Tuskegee University and a Master’s degree in Community Counseling from Martin University.
 Quamina has studied alternative treatments for addiction in Vancouver, BC and China.
 Quamina’s personal interests include traveling and spending time with family and friends.